< Go to Day Packs

-The back panel on the Osprey Stratos, with a curved panel to holds the main compartment of the pack off of your back, is one of the most innovative and breathable we have seen.
+The back panel on the Osprey Stratos, with a curved panel to hold the main compartment of the pack off of your back, is one of the most innovative and breathable we have seen.
 Few other packs, if any, let this much air circulate.
 This design also means that sharp objects in the pack won't poke into your back.
-However, because of this curve, if you load the pack with a lot of weight, it feels like it is tipping you backwards and the weight does not distribute properly.
+However, because of its curve, if you load the pack with a lot of weight, it feels like it is tipping you backwards and the weight does not distribute properly.
 This design also means this pack is relatively bulky for its volume (since there is a lot of dead space behind your back).

-There is a clever hiking pole stash system which lets you quickly stash your poles without removing the pack if you get to a tricky section of trail where you need to use your hands.
+There is a clever hiking pole stash system that lets you quickly stash your poles without removing the pack if you get to a tricky section of trail where you need to use your hands.

 The side compression straps can be routed under or over the side mesh pocket.
 This cool feature lets you compress the pack and still have access to the side panel for a water bottle or other item.

 This pack has so far been quite durable, and the back panel, which at first glance looks fragile, is actually really sturdy and well built.
 Still, care should be taken to keep the stretched mesh back from sharp objects.
 Consider the Deuter Speed Lite 20 if durability is paramount but you still like having a lot of features.

 Ease of Use

-The rest of the features such as the trekking pole carry, which can be used without removing the pack, are very simple and straightforward to use.
+The rest of the features, such as the trekking pole carry, can be used without removing the pack, and are very simple and straightforward to use.
 Even the convenient rain cover and dual hydration hose ports make it so this pack can be used to your maximum comfort and in all types of weather.
 The ergo pull adjustment of the waist belt is also much easier to use than most waist belts.

-— McKenzie Long
+— Jeremy Bauman & McKenzie Long

 OutdoorGearLab Member Reviews

-Most recent review: September 7, 2012
+Most recent review: December 2, 2016